 Interested in Becoming a SER Future Leader?

-The SER Future Leaders Program is being offered October 2018 through July 2019.
-The Future Leaders Program is ten months of intensive learning, development and applied learning.
-This is a blended learning opportunity delivered through residential, online and webinar sessions and includes an assigned mentor.
-Participants will attend four week-long residential opportunities in Atlanta, GA, exploring various aspects of supervision and leadership.
+The SER Future Leaders Program is being offered December 2021 through August 2022.
+The Future Leaders Program is eight months of intensive learning, development and applied learning.
+This is a blended learning opportunity delivered through virtual sessions and includes an assigned mentor.
+Participants will attend six virtual opportunities and complete all assignments exploring various aspects of supervision and leadership.

 Becoming a successful supervisor requires a significant amount of learning and development.
 It can be challenging at best, to be a new supervisor, and then begin to develop supervisory competencies.
 In response to this challenge and as a succession management initiative, the Southeast Region developed the Future Leaders Program to prepare the next generation of National Park Service SER supervisors.
 Our program empowers individuals with an aptitude for supervision to develop and apply supervisory competencies prior to becoming supervisors.
 The objective is to attain a diverse pool of candidates, from multiple disciplines, with an aptitude towards supervision.